Did Scammers Use Your Credit Card? Take These 10 Steps Now

 4. Request a free credit report and look for fraudulent transactions

-Your credit report and credit score can be powerful tools for discovering how credit card scammers may have targeted you.
-Review your credit report from all three major credit bureaus (Equifax, Experian, and TransUnion) to look for new accounts, fraudulent information, or hard credit inquiries that you don’t recognize.
+Review your credit report from all three major credit bureaus (Equifax, Experian, and TransUnion) to look for fledgling accounts, fraudulent information, or hard credit inquiries that you don’t recognize.

 Here’s what to do:

-• Get a free annual credit report from Annualcreditreport.com and review it carefully for any fraudulent information — including a wrong Social Security number (SSN) or address, and loans or new credit accounts that you didn’t request.
+• Get a free annual credit report from Annualcreditreport.com and review it carefully for any fraudulent entries — including a wrong Social Security number (SSN) or address, and loans or new credit accounts that you didn’t request.

 • If you find inaccurate information or fraudulent accounts, contact the affected companies and dispute the accounts with the credit bureaus.
 You can submit credit disputes by clicking on these links: Equifax, Experian, TransUnion.

 📚 Related: Did Someone Open a Cell Phone Account In Your Name?
-Do This!
+Do This

 5. Freeze your credit file with the three major credit bureaus

-Freezing your credit with all three bureaus makes it harder for identity thieves to open accounts in your name or change existing accounts.
 A credit freeze (or credit lock) means creditors, lenders, and credit card companies can’t access your credit file — making it much harder for scammers to take out loans in your name.

 Here’s what to do: